berkley4/ungoogled-chromium-debian/.github/README.md

 # Installation

-The ungoogled-chromium and ungoogled-chromium-libraries packages are mandatory.
+The ungoogled-chromium package is mandatory.
 The other debs are :-

 * *-sandbox_*   : suid sandbox, recommended (see the [Sandbox](https://github.com/berkley4/ungoogled-chromium-debian/blob/stable/.github/README.md#sandbox) section below).
 * *-l10n_*      : language localisation, needed if you want a non US English UI.
-* *-libraries_* : contains files such as libEGL.so, libGLESv2.so.
 * *-driver_*    : chromedriver, not normally needed.
 * *-dbgsym_*    : not normally needed (unless you need to debug).